 Forgotten debts or assets - after bankruptcy

 When you apply for bankruptcy, you have to declare details of your belongings, called assets, and your debts.
-If you later find you’ve forgotten any debts or assets, it's important that you act quickly.
+If you forgot a debt or asset, or you’ve found out about it since you applied for bankruptcy, it's important that you act quickly.

-Hidden assetsDon't make the mistake of thinking that you can hide a forgotten asset by giving it away to someone else.
+You can't hide a forgotten asset by giving it away to someone else.
 The official receiver will investigate all your financial affairs.
 If they discover you've deliberately hidden assets, they can seize them and you could be fined or even sent to prison.

 Your bankruptcy might still cover the debt.
-If this applies to you, you should contact the official receiver or bankruptcy trustee immediately.
+If this applies to you, you should contact the official receiver or bankruptcy trustee.
 They will add the debt to the bankruptcy.

 Remember, under the restrictions that bankruptcy places on you, you're not allowed to get credit for £500 or more without telling the lender about your bankruptcy.
-If you do, you'll be committing a criminal offence and could be fined or even go to prison.
+If you do, you'll be committing a criminal offence and could be fined or go to prison.

 If you find you've forgotten to declare belongings or some money that was yours, called assets, before the bankruptcy order was made, you should contact the official receiver or bankruptcy trustee immediately to tell them about it.
 The same applies to any assets you come into before you've been discharged from bankruptcy, such as an inheritance or lottery win.